Understanding nicotine triggers

 • Stressed

 • Listen to relaxing music.
-Music can help you feel calm by slowing down your heart rate, lowering your blood pressure, and reducing the stress hormones in your body.
+Listening to something soothing can work wonders.
+It can help slow down your heart rate, lower your blood pressure, and reduce stress hormones.
+As a result, you’ll feel calmer and more in control.

 Pattern Triggers